input-output-hk/partner-chains-smart-contracts/docs/README.md

 - verifies that size(signatures) > 2/3 \* size(committeePubKeys)
 - verifies the NFT of the UTxO holding the old verification key at the script address
 - consumes the above mentioned UTxO
+- verifies that (sidechain epoch of the new committee hash > sidechain epoch of the consumed committee hash utxo)
 - outputs a new UTxO with the updated committee hash containing the NFT to the same script address
 - reference to the last Merkle root is referenced in the transaction